-▲ Warning - Risk of fire!
+Marning - Risk of fire!

 - Combustible items stored in the cooking compartment may catch fire.
 Never store combustible items in the cooking compartment.
 Never open the appliance door if there is smoke inside.
-Switch off the appliance and unplug it from the mains or switch off the circuit breaker in the fuse box. - A draught is created when the appliance door is opened.
+Switch off the appliance and unplug it from the mains or switch off the circuit breaker in the fuse box. - Loose food remnants, fat and meat juices may catch fire.
+Before using the appliance, remove the worst of the food remnants from the cooking compartment, heating elements and accessories. - A draught is created when the appliance door is opened.
 Greaseproof paper may come into contact with the heating element and catch fire.
 Do not place greaseproof paper loosely over accessories during preheating.
 Always weight down the greaseproof paper with a dish or a baking tin.
 Only cover the surface required with greaseproof paper.
 Greaseproof paper must not protrude over the accessories.